marcusasar/ev-sales-time-series-analysis/analysis/ev_sales_growth_insights.md

 💡**Insight:**
 The annual growth rate of global electric vehicle (EV) sales peaked dramatically between **2010 and 2011** at **555.68%**, followed by steady growth with a small rise of **1.11%** from **2018 to 2019**.
 Growth reached another peak in **2021** before declining in **2023**.
-This pattern indicates that EV adoption accelerated rapidly during the early stage, then experienced fluctuations likely due to market maturation and external factors.
+This pattern indicates that EV adoption accelerated rapidly during the early stage, then experienced fluctuations likely due to market maturation and external factors the trade war between America and China.

 ---